-This woman poured red wine all over white fabric, and then she really let it soak in.
+This woman poured red wine all over the white fabric, and then she really let it soak in.
 She even rubbed it in with her fingers.
 Warm soapy water took it right out.
 Let me tell you, if I buy any new furniture in the future, it will be upholstered with performance fabric.
-Having two small children and light colored furniture…it’s key.
+Having two small children and light-colored furniture…it’s key.

 A few more showrooms to go…are you still with me?
 (I know, this is kinda like touring Europe in 2 days, but bear with me.)